Tournament-Management-System/webapp/README.md

 **TMS** is a cutting-edge web application designed to streamline tournament management.
 Leveraging the power of **React** for the frontend and **AWS Amplify** for the backend, TMS offers a robust, scalable, and secure platform for organizing and managing various tournament formats, states, and venues.

-Whether you're organizing a local gaming event or a large-scale competitive tournament, TMS provides the tools you need to manage competitors, judges, venues, and event formats seamlessly.
+Whether you're organizing a local speech and debate tournament or a large-scale competitive tournament, TMS provides the tools you need to manage competitors, judges, venues, and event formats seamlessly.

 ## Features

 - **Automated Competitor Enrollment**: Streamline the process of registering and managing competitors.
+- **User Roles and Permissions**: Different access levels for organizers, competitors, and judges.
 - **Dynamic Bracket Assignment**: Automatically create and assign competition brackets based on predefined formats.
-- **Dynamic Tournament Management**: Create and update various tournament formats and states with ease.
-- **Comprehensive Venue Handling**: Manage multiple venues, rooms, and associated details.
 - **Judging and Scoring Integration**: Collect and tabulate judges’ decisions seamlessly.
 - **Real-time Tournament Tracking**: Monitor the progress of tournaments in real-time with up-to-date information.
-- **Real-time Data Operations**: Utilize AWS AppSync and DataStore for real-time data querying and mutations.
-- **User Authentication**: Secure user authentication using AWS Cognito with support for API Key and IAM.
-- **User Roles and Permissions**: Different access levels for organizers, competitors, and judges.
-- **Responsive Design**: Built with React Bootstrap for a responsive and intuitive user interface.
-- **Scalable Architecture**: Designed to handle tournaments of any size with high efficiency.
-- **Secure and Reliable**: Built on AWS Amplify, ensuring data security and reliability.
-- **Automated CI/CD**: Integrated GitHub Actions workflows for continuous integration and deployment.
-- **Robust Validation**: Comprehensive form validation to ensure data integrity.
-- **State Management**: Efficient state management using Redux Toolkit.
-- **Code Quality Tools**: Enforced code quality with ESLint and Prettier.
+- **Venue Handling**: Manage multiple venues, rooms, and associated details.

 ## Architecture